Published 15th February 2018 & validated 11th July 2018

 Mid-Term 10y US Government Bond Elliott Wave Analysis

-The medium-term 10y Elliott wave structure is ambiguous.
-It can be counted as a double zig-zag or as an impulse (with a truncated 5th wave) to the upside.
-The double zigzag scenario opens the first leg of a leading diagonal and implies that rates peak soon during the current cycle.
-The truncated fifth version (red count) extends the cycle by another down-up sequence of minor degree to the upside.
-Odds are 50/50 between both versions at this stage.
+All in all, the medium-term 10y Elliott wave structure is ambiguous.
+It can be counted as a double zig-zag or as an impulse with a short 1st wave to the upside.
+Odds remain at 50/50 between both versions at this stage.